bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Like maybe it's overcomplicating.
 I don't know.
 But like industry wants something set in stone to develop on top.
-Right.
 Like ideally.
-Right.
 So it's like, you're not like, for example, we, we did the PSBT thing was forgotten.
 Nobody was using it.
-But then like as soon as we started doing PSBT because nobody was going to do it.
+But then as soon as we started doing PSBT because nobody was going to do it.
 Oh no, we want to kind of change it and fix it a little bit.
-Right.
-So it's like, ah, you know, of course this was going to happen.
+So it's like, ah, you know, of course, this was going to happen.
-Right.
 Like everybody forgot about it.
 Nobody wants it, but then somebody starts using it.
 Well, let's change it.